Intel Unveils Movidius Myriad X Vision Processing Unit

 The Myriad X is available in two chip packages that provide different memory accommodations.
 The MA2085 comes without on-package memory but exposes an interface for external memory.
 The MA2485 supports 4Gbit of in-package LPDDR4 memory, which is a notable step up from the LPDDR3 supported on the previous-generation model.

-Compared to its predecessor, Movidius claims the improved memory subsystem provides up to 10X the peak floating-point computational throughput when it's running multiple neural networks.
+Compared to its predecessor, Movidius claims the improved memory subsystem powers up to 10X the peak floating-point computational throughput when the processor is running multiple neural networks.

 Twenty hardware-accelerated Enhanced Vision Accelerators decouple some processes, such as optical flow and stereo depth, from the primary compute engine.
 The stereo depth block can simultaneously process dual 720p camera inputs at up to 180Hz, or six 720p inputs at 60Hz.